0xd13a/0xd13a.github.io/ctfs/codegate2017/babymisc.md

 ### Stage 1

 In this stage we are dealing with a hardcoded Base64-encoded string (```TjBfbTRuX2M0bDFfYWc0aW5fWTNzdDNyZDR5Oig=```).
-Program asks us to enter another Base64-encoded string and will proceed to the next stage is the string is correct:
+Program asks us to enter another Base64-encoded string and will proceed to the next stage if the string is correct:

 ```c
     __puts("[*] -- STAGE 01 ----------", 0);